Lois Lane

 On June 11, 2010, a 15-foot bronze statue of Noel Neill as Lois Lane was unveiled in Metropolis, Illinois.
 The statue was sculpted by Gary Ernest Smith and cast by Kevin Maag from Metal Art Foundry.

-on September 19, 1952.
-Coates starred as Lois Lane for 24 episodes of the
+19, 1952.
+Coates starred as Lois Lane for 24 episodes of the first season.
+In

-Margot Kidder first appeared as Lois in the 1978 blockbuster film
+Margot Kidder starred as Lois in the 1978 blockbuster film

 Superman: The Movie.
 Kidder appeared in all four Superman films from 1978–1987.
 Her role